dike950121/remoteActivity/README.md

 ### Clarifications & Ambiguities:

 1.  **Stealthy Persistence**: Detail specific user login persistence methods (e.g., Run keys, Scheduled Tasks, WMI) beyond kernel-level storage.

+### Undeletable Features:

+To ensure the payload is resistant to deletion, the following techniques will be considered:

+1.  **File System Protections**: Utilizing Windows API calls to set restrictive permissions on payload files, making them difficult to delete even with administrative privileges.
+2.  **Process Hollowing/Injection**: Injecting the payload into legitimate system processes, making it harder to identify and terminate.
+3.  **Registry Protections**: Storing critical configuration or executable paths in protected registry keys.
+4.  **Driver-Level Protection**: Implementing a mini-filter driver to intercept and block deletion attempts on payload files or processes.

+### Process Persistence:

+To ensure the payload's process never dies, the following mechanisms will be implemented:

+1.  **Service Creation**: Registering the payload as a system service with automatic restart policies.
+2.  **Scheduled Tasks**: Creating recurring scheduled tasks to re-launch the payload if it's terminated.
+3.  **Watchdog Process**: Implementing a separate, small watchdog process that continuously monitors the main payload process and restarts it if it crashes or is terminated.
+4.  **Parent Process Spoofing**: Launching the payload from a seemingly legitimate parent process to evade detection by process monitoring tools.
+5.  **Error Handling and Self-Healing**: Robust error handling within the payload to prevent crashes and self-healing mechanisms to restore functionality if compromised.
 2.  **Security Bypass**: Specify target security protections (e.g., EDRs, specific AVs, AMSI, ETW) and bypass techniques (e.g., API hooking, syscalls, unhooking, reflective DLL injection).
 3.  **Undeletable**: Beyond kernel-level, consider and detail other techniques like file locking, process protection, or self-deletion triggers.
 4.  **Scalable Control**: Outline architectural patterns/technologies (e.g., message queues, load balancing, distributed databases, advanced async I/O) for controlling up to 100,000 devices.